-- 4. With Soknopaios at Soknopaiou Nesos were associated Sokonpieios (399) or Sokopiaiis, (400) which are probably variant names of another form of Sebek, and Enoupis, (401) who was probably Anubis.
-Other local deities of the Fayum were Pnepherôs and Petesouchos, whose temple has been found at Karanis; (402) Sokanobkonneus, who appears to have been the god of Bacchias; (403) Phemnoeris, who may have belonged to Hexapotamos; (404) and Sukatoimos.
-(405) Of these, Petesouchos and Sokanobkonneus may be regarded as local forms of Sebek, the most generally accepted form of whose name, Souchos, is found at Arsinoe, Nilopolis, and Soknopaiou Nesos in the Fayum, (406) and also in an inscription from a site in the nome of Ombos.
-(407) - 5.
-Other local deities, whose worship persisted until Roman times without any recorded identification of their personalities with Greek gods, are Thriphis, the pronaos of whose temple at Athribis was dedicated under Tiberius; (408) Amenebis, whose temple at Tchonemyris in the Theban Oasis was rebuilt under Antoninus, and to whom an inscription of homage was found at Kysis in the same Oasis; (409) Thoeris, whose worship at Oxyrhynchos continued to the beginning of the fourth century; (410) Mandoulis, to whom many votive inscriptions were written by the soldiers stationed at Talmis; (411) and Srouptichis, mentioned in inscriptions at Khardassy.
-(412) Bes is represented in the work at pears on the coins of Hadrian; but neither is mentioned in inscriptions.
+4. With Soknopaios at Soknopaiou Nesos were associated Sokonpieios(899) or Sokopiaiis,(400) which are probably variant names of another form of Sebek, and Enoupis,(401) who was probably Anubis.
+Other local deities of the Fayum were Pnepherôs and Petesouchos, whose temple has been found at Karanis ;(402) Sokanobkonneus, who appears to have been the god of Bacchias ;(403) Phemnoeris, who may have belonged to Hexapotamos ;(404) and Sukatoimos.(405) Of these, Petesouchos and Sokanobkonneus may be regarded as local forms of Sebek, the most generally accepted form of whose name, Souchos, is found at Arsinoe, Nilopolis, and Soknopaiou Nesos in the Fayum,(406) and also in an inscription from a site in the nome of Ombos.(407)

+5. Other local deities, whose worship persisted until Roman times without any recorded identification of their personalities with Greek gods, are Thriphis, the pronaos of whose temple at Athribis was dedicated under Tiberius;(408) Amenebis, whose temple at Tchonemyris in the Theban Oasis was rebuilt under Antoninus, and to whom an inscription of homage was found at Kysis in the same Oasis;(409) Thoeris, whose worship at Oxyrhynchos continued to the beginning of the fourth century;(410) Mandoulis, to whom many votive inscriptions were written by the soldiers stationed at Talmis;(411) and Srouptichis, mentioned in inscriptions at Khardassy.(412) Bes is represented in the work at Tentyra, dating from the time of Trajan, and Roman terra-cotta figures of him are found; and Phthah appears on the coins of Hadrian; but neither is mentioned in inscriptions.